KDesp73/terminal-todo/README.md

 ## Github issues

-If you want to have automating issues you need to log-in to the [gh cli tool](https://cli.github.com/)
+If you want to have automatic issues you need to log-in to the [gh cli tool](https://cli.github.com/)

 ## License